devAbdulsalam/Password_generator/README.md

-# Password_generator
-Generate passwords for users
-this project generate dynamic password, where the user select the type of password to be generated weather alphabetical password (with lowwer or uppercase characters), numirical or password with symbols
+This project generate dynamic password, where the user select the type of password to be generated weather alphabetical password (with lowwer or uppercase characters), numirical or password with symbols